Radiofrequency

 radio waves are made by lightning or by astronomical objects.
 Human

-produced radio waves are used for mobile/cell phones, smart meters, televisions,
+produced radio waves are used for mobile/cell phones, smart meters,

-broadcasting, radar and other navigation systems, satellite communication,
+phones, broadcasting, radar and other navigation systems, satellite communication,

 computer networks and other applications.